 Yes.
 Currently our surrogates receive an additional $7,000 for carrying twins.
 A coordinator can discuss the “multiple fees” for triplets as we do compensate for them, but safe, healthy pregnancies are our priority.

-Unfortunately, we cannot guarantee a match, but we typically match surrogates within 1-3 months.
+Unfortunately, we cannot guarantee that you will become a surrogate, but typically surrogates find the right future parents within 1-3 months.
 It usually takes another 1-3 months to schedule and complete the medical screening, psychological evaluation and legal contracts.
 Once legal contracts are done, the embryo transfers usually take place in the next 3-4 weeks.
 After that, you can expect a normal pregnancy term as long as there are no complications.

-There are several factors that are taken into consideration in the matching process with the most important factor being what you and the intended parents are looking for.
+There are several factors that are taken into consideration in the surrogacy process with the most important factor being what you and the future parents are looking for.
 Other factors include age, background, marital status, BMI and previous childbirth history.
-We have matched some surrogates very quickly, while others may take longer.
+We have some surrogates who were discovered by parents very quickly, while others may take longer.
 We recommend that our surrogates make sure they keep their profiles current, that pictures are kept up to date and we even recommend submitting a “Surro Clip” which is a brief introduction video about yourself.

 You do not need insurance to join our program, but all of our surrogates have medical insurance prior to starting their medications.
 Intended Parents are responsible for the cost of the insurance and we will evaluate your insurance status at the time of your match and help institute an appropriate policy.